coatyio/coaty-js/README.md

 JavaScript/TypeScript, running as mobile or web apps in the browser, or as Node.js services.

-Coaty JS comes with complete source code documentation, a Developer Guide, a Coding Style Guide, and best-practice examples.
+Coaty JS comes with complete API documentation, a Developer Guide, a Coding Style Guide, and best-practice examples.

 ## Learn how to use